tchen00/MKS21X-FinalProject/README.md

 - **Tammy** :flower:
 	- started working on delete event
 		- apparently, in the child class' constructor you need to call super() or else it calls a default (empty) constructor in the parent classes
-### DAY 14 - Jan 16, 2019
+### DAY 15 - Jan 17, 2019
 - **Grace** :octocat:
-	- moved code in Driver to OurCalendar to condense
+	- fixed bugs and such in OurCalendar
+	- edited for consistency in Date, OurCalendar, CalendarViews
+	- updated prototype
-- **Tammy** :flower:
+- **Tammy** :sparkles:
-	- started working on delete event
-		- apparently, in the child class' constructor you need to call super() or else it calls a default (empty) constructor in the parent classes
+	-

 FUTURE TO-DO LIST:
 	- delete events
-	- work on consistency and more user-friendly stuff
 	- to do list